openstack/heat/doc/source/template_guide/basic_resources.rst

 Create an instance
 ------------------
-Use the :hotref:`OS::Nova::Server` resource to create a Compute instance.
+Use the :ref:`OS::Nova::Server` resource to create a Compute instance.
 The ``flavor`` property is the only mandatory one, but you need to define a boot source using one of the ``image`` or ``block_device_mapping`` properties.